bitrise-io/devcenter/_articles/caching/about-caching.md

 This means that if you store files which are downloaded from a CDN/cloud storage, you might not see any speed improvement, as downloading it from the Bitrise Build Cache storage will probably take about the same time as downloading it from its canonical CDN/cloud storage location.

-!!! important "Reliability issues with canonical download location"
-    Storing a dependency in Bitrise Build Cache might help if you have **reliability** issues with the resource's/dependency's canonical download location.
+__IMPORTANT__: Storing a dependency in Bitrise Build Cache might help if you have **reliability** issues with the resource's/dependency's canonical download location.
 Popular tools/dependencies might get rate limited (for example, [PhantomJS](https://github.com/Medium/phantomjs/issues/501)).
 CDN servers might have availability issues, like jCenter/Bintray.
 Here are a few examples: [#1](http://status.bitrise.io/incidents/gcx1qn5lj7yt), [#2](http://status.bitrise.io/incidents/3ztgwxvwq7rm), and [#3](http://status.bitrise.io/incidents/dqpby9m1n274).
     If that's the case, storing the dependency in Bitrise Build Cache might help you.
 It might not improve the build time but **it definitely can improve the reliability**.

 ### The cache is stored as one archive file

 So if you have multiple paths you want to cache and any of the paths gets updated, __it'll update the whole cache archive__, including all the paths you cache.

 ### If a build runs on a branch which doesn't have a cache yet, it'll get the cache of the main/default branch

 The build on a non-default branch, to speed things up, can access (read-only) the cache of the `primary` branch, until a successful build is found on the new branch.
 Once a build on the new branch pushes a cache, new builds on that branch will get the cache of the branch. _Caches are stored and available for every branch separately._

-!!! note "Default branch"
 You can see which is your __default branch__ if you click the `Settings` tab of your app.

 If a build was started with a code push, the cache will be available on the push branch and will be pulled from the same push branch.
 If you start a Pull Request (PR), the cache of the PR source branch will be pulled and pushed to the same source branch.
 In the case of a tag event, there is no code change so there is nothing to cache.